kmangutov/discord-activity-starter/README.md

 3. **WebSocket Communication**: Players in the same game automatically connect via WebSockets
 4. **Participant Tracking**: The framework handles tracking who's in each game
 5. **Game API**: Games use a consistent API to integrate with the framework

-## Adding a New Game

-To add a new game:

-1. Create a server-side game file in `server/games/`
-2. Create a client-side game file in `client/`
-3. Register the game in the main application

-The framework handles all the WebSocket connections, participant management, and game lifecycle.

 ## Deployment